 Applying for variable tuition does not affect one’s chances for admission; applicants are accepted without regard to a family’s financial situation.

 Variable Tuition applicants will submit all documentation to School and Student Services by NAIS (SSS).
 This includes the Parents’ Financial Statement (PFS) and all required tax forms.
-The 2019 1040’s with all schedules, W–2’s, and pay stubs for September and October 2020 are due with the PFS on November 30, 2020, and 2020 1040’s with all schedules and W–2’s are due on April 15, 2021.
-Variable Tuitions are not set and not final until the PFS is verified with the 2020 documentation.
+The 2022 1040’s with all schedules, W–2’s, and pay stubs for September and October 2023 are due with the PFS on November 30, 2023, and 2023 1040’s with all schedules and W–2’s are due on April of 2024.
+Variable Tuitions are not set and not final until the PFS is verified with the 2023 documentation.

 All parents who own a business and/or farm may be required to furnish relevant information, such as balance sheets and cash flow statements, for substantiation.